History of TRAIL

 Pilot project was named TRAIL (Technical Report Archive and Image Library).

 GWLA Deans and Directors agreed to support the project with $4,000 per GWLA institution (about $120,000 total).
 GWLA added a Digital Collections Program Officer to its staff, who joined the Task Force as the GWLA representative/liaison.

 The University of Michigan Digitization Project (Michigan) offered to become involved.
-Michigan funnels the technical reports the Task Force wants to include in the project into the stream of materials that Michigan supplies to Google as one of its partners.
-Michigan receives a copy of all scanned documents it sends to Google.
+Michigan would funnel the technical reports the Task Force to be included in the project into the stream of materials that Michigan supplies to Google as one of its partners.
+Michigan would receive a copy of all scanned documents it sends to Google.
 Development of a separate interface that would allow searching of just the technical-report content was proposed, leading to much discussion between the Task Force and Michigan.